einbahnstrasse/MHL-Synthesis-Techniques/schedule.md

 <img src="/MHL-Synthesis-Techniques/assets/images/msp.audio.input.chain.png" alt="MSP Audio Input Chain" width="100%">

-_In many modern digital audio programs and soundcards, the use of **anti-aliasing filters** can be used to remove frequencies above the Nyquist rate, and therefore **avoid aliasing artefacts**.
+_In many modern digital audio programs and soundcards, the use of **anti-aliasing filters** remove frequencies above the Nyquist rate, and therefore **avoid aliasing artefacts**.
 Above is an example of how this is accomplished in MaxMSP._ [Source](https://docs.cycling74.com/max8/tutorials/02_mspdigitalaudio){:target="_blank"}

 #### Downloads